Let’s visit Numberland

 And voilà: The bridge from the emotional world of young children over to the abstract language of maths is becoming joyful and solid!
 Because we put things into a context!

--> Download your free trial pack: Number One cutout, wall poster, numeral writing practice + colour sheet.
+➜ Download your free trial pack with a Number One cutout, wall poster, numeral writing practice + colour sheet.

 Follow this link to read about Numberland in various languages …